THE TRUST BOARD

 In August 2018, Dave joined the Football Club’s Board.

 ‘I have supported City since the late seventies.
 I was the programme editor for more than a decade and was co-author of the Official History of Worcester City FC, published in 2003.
 I’ve been part of the Supporters Trust Board for more than a decade and am proud to have worked alongside many capable and dedicated fans during that time.
 I have worked in local government for many years and my background is in governance and administration.’

-Rich has been actively involved behind the scenes since joining the Vice Presidents Club 1998, he was previously Supporters Club Chairman for a few years in the 1990’s.
+Rich has been actively involved behind the scenes since joining the Vice Presidents Club in the 1990’s, he was previously Supporters Club Chairman for a few years.